-Halima Golicha is the chair lady of Isiolo Women of Faith, an affiliate of the Inter-Religious Council of Kenya.
-Halima has garnered experience in the human rights sector having worked as a civic educator with local civil society actors.
-She is also a champion of preventing and countering violent extremism and serves as a member of the Isiolo County Committee on the prevention and countering of violent extremism.
+Halima Golicha is the chair of Isiolo Women of Faith, an affiliate of the Inter-Religious Council of Kenya.
+She is also a member of the Isiolo County Committee on the prevention and countering of violent extremism.
 Halima is passionate about the rights of marginalized communities from the Northern Frontier.
-She works closely with women who promote the rights of the girl child in largely patriarchal communities, works with the youth in mentorship and promotion of intergenerational exchange of knowledge.
+She works closely with women who promote the rights of the girl child in largely patriarchal communities; and works with youth in mentorship and promotion of intergenerational exchange of knowledge.
+Halima works with a group of women who have lost their sons to alleged radicalization into terrorist groups.
+She offers refuge from the stigmatization, and debriefing sessions as well as speaking against the extrajudicial killings of youth in the name of security operations.

 Halima's exchange experience led to the development of her IVLP Impact Award Project: "The IVLP gave me the opportunity to virtually meet with participants from other countries from inter-faith communities, security agencies, and civil societies working to counter violent extremism.
 I was able to interact with them and draw different lessons and approaches."